 To date, we have conducted introductory meetings with key stakeholders who have expert knowledge of the local area.
 This engagement has helped us understand potential concerns and opportunities at the Site and its surrounding context.
 Our early efforts have also included a series of workshops and communications with the landowner and nearby properties.

-This engagement is essential for the preparation and refinement of our detailed proposals, which we will present during statutory consultation, currently scheduled to take place in early summer 2025.
-Following this, we will prepare to submit our Development Consent Order (“DCO”) application, which we expect to be in winter 2025.
+This engagement was essential for the preparation and refinement of our more detailed proposals, which we are now presenting as part of our statutory consultation.
+Following this, we will prepare to submit our Development Consent Order (“DCO”) application, which we expect to be in autumn 2025.

 About Island Green Power